agda/agda/doc/user-manual/language/cubical.lagda.rst

 By mapping out of more elements of the interval we can define squares, cubes, and higher cubes in Agda, making the type theory "cubical".

+For example a Square in A is built out of 4 points and 4 lines:

+  Square : ∀ {ℓ} {A : Set ℓ} {a0 a1 b0 b1 : A} → a0 ≡ a1 → b0 ≡ b1 → a0 ≡ b0 → a1 ≡ b1 → Set ℓ
+  Square p q r s = PathP (λ i → p i ≡ q i) r s

 Viewing equalities as functions out of the interval makes it possible to do a lot of equality reasoning in a very direct way: